tapanther/Tritan/docs/CampaignLog_0.md

 title: Act 0 - The Alchemist's Tomb
 summary: Main Page for Act 0 - The Alchemist's Tomb
 authors: Juan P. Sierra
-date: 2019-01-23
+date: 2019-01-24
 ---

 # Act 0 - The Alchemist's Tomb

+### Description

 A more complete log of the prelude can be found on [Google Drive](https://docs.google.com/document/d/1pClbyUd3FwDQGPEz7niNguZ6bURtvHHYUoN8TwgeVbw/edit) thanks to Alex's meticulous note keeping.

----

 *570Y 2M 13KAL*

-The Party departs [Noxwall][Noxwall], tasked with discovering the fate of Cantfall, a small town along the Black Highway.
+The Party departs [Noxwall][Noxwall], tasked with discovering the fate of [Cantfall][Cantfall], a small town along the Black Highway.
 The Noxwall and Cantfall Aldermen are brothers, and the two towns share a lot of family members.

 ---